rickabrac/iOSSQLiteSearch/README.md

 • Optimize for memory consumption and performance.

-• Provide stats on while the file is being processed.
+• Provide stats while the file is being processed.

-• Provide a search screen that allows the user to search the database.
+• Provide an interface that allows the user to search the database.

-• Include tests.

 ## CSV Record format